-SOC is recruiting for a Plans Analyst for our Nevada location.
+SOC is recruiting for a Plans Analyst for the NNSS Protective Force Contract in Nevada.

 Develops, coordinates, publishes, and maintains security strategies reflected in emergency response plans (hazardous material spills, radiological accidents, fires, general evacuation) that address new requirements, correct identified vulnerabilities or deficiencies, and temporary protection requirements.